 the efforts of the United Nations to promote sustainable development;

-the purposes of the Union as enshrined in Article 1 of the ITU Constitution,
+the purposes of the Union as enshrined in Article 1 of the ITU Constitution, Convention, and Administrative Regulations of the ITU and the underlying principles that motivate these purposes and the Union,

 recalling further

-United Nations General Assembly Resolution A/RES/ES-11/1 of 2 March 2022 on Aggression Against Ukraine, that deplores in the strongest terms the aggression by the Russian Federation against Ukraine in violation of Article 2 (4) of the Charter and urges international organizations to support the de-escalation of the current situation;
+United Nations General Assembly Resolution A/RES/ES-11/1 of 2 March 2022 on Aggression Against Ukraine, that deplores in the strongest terms the aggression by the Russian Federation against Ukraine in violation of Article 2 (4) of the Charter and urges international organizations to support the de-escalation of the current situation, and all other resolutions adopted at the eleventh emergency special session of the UN General Assembly;

-2018 ITU Plenipotentiary Conference Resolution 34, on Assistance and support to countries in special need for rebuilding their telecommunication sector,
+2018 ITU Plenipotentiary Conference Resolution 34, on Assistance and support to countries in special need for rebuilding their telecommunication sector;

+the United Nations General Assembly Resolution 68/262 of 27 March 2014 entitled “Territorial integrity of Ukraine”;

+Resolution 205 (REV.WRC-19) of the World Radiocommunication Conference on protection of systems operating in the mobile satellite service in the frequency band 406-406.1 MHz;

+The ITU Interim Assessment on Damages to Telecommunications Infrastructure and Resilience of the ICT Ecosystem in Ukraine (December 2022);

+The statement by the ITU Secretary-General on the ITU Plenipotentiary Conference 2014 (document PP14/174, Annex B) and statement by the ITU Secretary-General in the ITU Operational Bulletin No. 1158 of 15.10.2018;

+Resolution 88 (Kigali, 2022) of the World Telecommunication Development Conference on the ITU Partner2Connect Digital Coalition;

+Resolution 25 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on strengthening the ITU regional presence,

 reaffirming

-The sovereignty, independence, unity, and territorial integrity of Ukraine within its internationally recognized borders, extending to its territorial waters,
+a) the sovereignty, independence, unity, and territorial integrity of Ukraine within its internationally recognized borders, extending to its territorial waters;

+b) that a reliable telecommunication network is indispensable for promoting the socio-economic development of countries, in particular those having suffered from natural disasters, domestic conflicts or war;

+c) that, under the current conditions and in the foreseeable future, Ukraine will need assistance to recover its telecommunications sector in general and infrastructure in particular to an acceptable level, which requires the assistance of the international community, provided bilaterally, regionally, or through international organizations,

 reiterating the ITU commitment